Birth of the railways

 As part of the regeneration scheme on Stockton High Street we installed a large scale moving-artwork inspired by the heritage of the Borough.

-Models of three potential designs were displayed in the Rediscover Stockton Shop for a public vote and the winning design by artists Rob Higgs and Keith Newstead was of a locomotion rising up from a stone plinth, entitled ‘The Stockton Flyer’.
+Models of three potential designs were displayed in the Visitor Information Centre (previously Rediscover Stockton) for a public vote and the winning design by artists Rob Higgs and Keith Newstead was of a locomotion rising up from a stone plinth, entitled 'The Stockton Flyer'.

-You can see the Stockton Flyer whir and whistle into action every day at 1pm on Stockton High Street.
+You can see the Stockton Flyer every day at 1pm on Stockton High Street.